-(a) Limited Resources: The resources of a sole proprietor are always limited.
+- (a) Limited Resources: The resources of a sole proprietor are always limited.
 Being the single owner it is not always possible to arrange sufficient funds from his own sources.
-Again borrowing funds from friends and relatives or from banks

-- (b) Lack of Continuity: The continuity of the business is linked with the life of the proprietor.
+Again borrowing funds from friends and relatives or from banks has its own implications.
+So, the proprietor has a limited capacity to raise funds for his business. - (b) Lack of Continuity: The continuity of the business is linked with the life of the proprietor.
 Illness, death or insolvency of the proprietor can lead to closure of the business.
-Thus, the continuity of business is uncertain. - (c) Unlimited Liability: You have already learnt that there is no separate existence of the sole proprietorship business from its owner.
+Thus, the continuity of business is uncertain. - (c) Unlimited Liability: You have already learnt that there is no separate entity of the business from its owner.
 In the eyes of law the proprietor and the business are one and the same.
-So personal properties of the owner can also be used to meet the business obligations and debts. - (d) Limited Managerial Expertise: A sole proprietorship form of business organisation always suffers from lack of managerial expertise.
-A single person may not be an expert in all fields like, purchasing, selling, financing etc. Again, because of limited financial resources, and the size of the business it is also not possible to engage professional managers in sole proprietorship form of business organisations. - (e) Not Suitable for Large Scale Operations: Since, the resources and the managerial ability is limited, sole proprietorship form of business organisation is not suitable for large-scale business.
+So personal properties of the owner can also be used to meet the business obligations and debts. - (d) Not Suitable for Large Scale Operations: Since the resources and the managerial ability is limited, sole proprietorship form of business organisation is not suitable for large-scale business. - (e) Limited Managerial Expertise: A sole proprietorship from of business organisation always suffers from lack of managerial expertise.
+A single person may not be an expert in all fields like, purchasing, selling, financing etc. Again, because of limited financial resources, and the size of the business it is also not possible to engage the professional managers in sole proprietorship form of business organisations.